 Water and enjoy.

 Luckily, cacti are low-maintenance.
 They only need to be watered whenever the soil has dried completely.
-The rest of the summer you can enjoy seeing your little cacti grow.
+You can enjoy seeing your little cacti grow for the rest of the summer.